 Tree Advisory Board

-Duties: The Tree Advisory Board shall review and propose revisions to the Village's Master Street Tree Plan and plans relating to trees for all village parks and public places for review and action by Village staff and the Village Council.
-The Board is to issue recommendations to the Village Council for all program acquisitions or modifications in accordance with this division.
-The Advisory Board may take recommendations as to the public education aspects of the program.
-The Public Works Director, or his/her designee, shall be the liaison to the advisor board, shall prepare a budget for staff and other expenditures necessary to operate the program and shall deliver a written annual report to the Village Council.
-The Advisory Board will undertake all activities directed or requested by either the Village Manager or Village Council.
-The Advisory Board shall be guided by the criteria of the National Arbor Day Foundation's Street Tree USA Program criteria and guidelines.
-The Tree Advisory board is also directed to coordinate and assist in the creation of a garden club within the village.
+The tree advisory board shall review and propose revisions to the village's master street tree plan and plans relating to trees for all village parks and public places for review and action by village staff and the village council.
+The board is to issue recommendations to the village council for all program acquisitions or modifications in accordance with this division.
+The advisory board may make recommendations as to the public education aspects of the program.
+The public works director, or his/her designee, shall be the liaison to the advisor board, shall prepare a budget for staff and other expenditures necessary to operate the program and shall deliver a written annual report to the village council.
+The advisory board will undertake all activities directed or requested by either the village manager or village council.
+The advisory board shall be guided by the criteria of the National Arbor Day Foundation's Street Tree USA Program criteria and guidelines.
+The tree advisory board is also directed to coordinate and assist in the creation of a garden club within the village.
 The third Friday in January is Village of Palmetto Bay Arbor Day.